-Getting bumped for bigger stories is part of the game, but you can make things better by following up.
-Put a call into your contact at the publication to find out what happened.
-See if you can get them to run it in the next issue instead.
-If you made a big deal about the review beforehand on your website or if your distributor has been using news of the review to promote your album, touch base with everyone to let them know what happened and when the review will resurface.
+Having your review replaced by a bigger story is common, so be prepared to be proactive and follow up.
+Call your contact at the publication to find out what happened and ask if they can run your review in the next issue.
+If your upcoming review was announced on your website or by your distributor to promote your album, touch base with everyone to let them know what happened and when the review will resurface.

-In most instances, there isn't much you can do to guarantee a review will be published, but you can perfect your press game and build a personal relationship with the writers who are into your music.
+In most instances, there's no guarantee a review will be published, but you can perfect your press skills and build a personal relationship with the writers who are fans of your music.

 Few things are as disheartening as playing to an empty room on the night of a gig.
 There may be reasons to account for the low turnout, but the bottom line is you can't force people to come to your show.